USA Gap Year Fairs $5,000 Scholarship

 Find your dream gap year program at an upcoming virtual event.
 Connect with scholarship-eligible programs and counselors to learn everything you need to know about taking a gap year!View Schedule

-Eligible applicants must be U.S. citizens, ages 14-25, intending to enroll in a participating gap year or summer program during the summer 2021, fall 2021, or spring 2022 semesters.
+Eligible applicants must be U.S. residents, ages 17-20, intending to enroll in a participating gap year or summer program during summer 2022 or fall 2022.
 Applicants who are under 18 must include an email address of a parent or legal guardian who can review and consent to the Terms & Conditions in order for the applicant to apply.

 Holly Bull has placed over 3,000 individuals, including her daughters, in vetted programs in the 30+ years she has been counseling students and adults through the gap-year process.
 She took her own two gap years before and during college.
 Founded in 1980, her company, the Center for Interim Programs, is the first and longest-running independent gap year counseling service in the US.

 Julia Rogers is a traveler, writer, speaker, and professional accredited gap year counselor.
 She has circled the globe a few times over, always in search of the most inspiring adventures to recommend to gap year students.
 She believes in the power of intentional travel to transform how we define higher education.
 Her favorite destinations are Morocco, New Zealand, Laos, and Nepal.
 When not planning her next adventure, she enjoys playing in the mountains of Stowe, Vermont, where she calls home.

 Jason Sarouhan has offered 20+ years of his professional career supporting students pursuing experiential education opportunities all over the world.
 Together, he and his wife Jane, co-founder of J2Guides, are the only GYA Professionally accredited gap year counselors that have: taken, led, designed, coordinated and directed gap year programs.